.png)

 The right next step is to audit your structure fit before going to market, not after you have already started LP conversations.

-A programmatic joint venture is a standing capital partnership between a developer (GP) and one or two institutional investors (LPs) structured to fund multiple deals over time under a pre-agreed investment strategy or buy box.
-Unlike a single-asset JV, a programmatic JV creates a repeatable deployment framework without requiring a new capital raise for each deal.
-Initial institutional commitments for programmatic JVs currently range from $150 million to over $1.5 billion depending on platform scale and sector focus.
+A programmatic joint venture is a standing partnership between a developer and institutional investors designed to fund multiple deals over time under a pre-agreed buy box.
+Unlike single-asset partnerships, it creates a repeatable framework that eliminates the need for a new capital raise for every deal.
+Commitments in 2026 typically range from 150M dollars to over 1.5B dollars, focusing on efficiency and speed of execution.

 You get one shot to raise the right way.
 If this raise is worth doing, it’s worth doing with precision, leverage, and control.